We may earn money or products from the companies mentioned in this post.

 By now, most of you have probably heard of keto macros.

 But, you may not really understand how important they are.

 Now, if you are relatively new to a keto diet, you may want to start by reading our previous post and get that background information first.

 That post can be found right here; ultimate keto guide for beginners.

 Once you’ve got those basics down, it’s time to wrap your heads around keto macros and the keto calculator.

-Using a keto calculator can individualize our keto eating plan because it's based on your age, height, current weight, and weight loss goals.
+Using a keto calculator can individualize your eating plan because it’s based on your age, height, current weight, and weight loss goals.

 When we talk about macros, we are simply referring to the ratios of macronutrients and calories your body needs on a keto diet.